About data.police.uk

 Frequency: Monthly

-- Time Period Covered: October 2021 to September 2024
+- Time Period Covered: November 2021 to October 2024

 - Geographic Coverage: England, Wales, Northern Ireland